PlasmaPy/PlasmaPy/README.md

 [`tests/`]: https://github.com/PlasmaPy/PlasmaPy/tree/main/tests

 > [!IMPORTANT]
-> PlasmaPy recently switched to an [src layout].
+> PlasmaPy switched to an [src layout].
 Source code that was in
 > `plasmapy/` is now in [`src/plasmapy/`].
 Tests are now located in a
 > top-level [`tests/`] directory.
 > Existing pull requests should pull in the changes from the `main`